The hidden cost of faxing in healthcare

 With digitized health records that could be easily emailed or sourced from an online portal, one would assume fax machines might go the way of the floppy disk.
 However, that’s not been the case.
 Faxing is so persistent that nearly 15 billion faxes are sent per year by healthcare professionals.

 Faxes are not only clunky in an old-timey technology way, but they’re also expensive.
-Just looking at prior authorizations alone, providers would save $3.20 per transaction.
+Just looking at prior authorizations alone, providers would save $3.20 per transaction if they tossed their fax machines.
 With the average provider submitting 50 to 60 prior authorizations a day, 90% of which occur over fax or phone, the costs are astronomical.
 When including the hidden costs of faxing—lost patient, document storage, unreadable printouts, wrong fax numbers, paper and ink—faxing likely costs the industry billions of dollars a year.
 In an already expensive healthcare environment, how can anybody afford to rely on paper and fax?

 Interoperability has arrived